Freddd13/music-separation-gui/README.md

 ## GUI only
 It's recommended to use the installer.
 If you have already got torch `1.7.1`'s gpu environment installed on your Windows PC or just want to use the gui, you can clone this repo to use it in your environment.

-If you don't have proper torch installed and want to manually install gui, please first install torch gpu `1.7.1` using the following command.
+If you don't have proper torch installed and want to manually install GUI, please `first` install torch gpu `1.7.1` using the following command.
 ```bash
 conda install pytorch==1.7.1 torchvision==0.8.2 torchaudio==0.7.2 -c pytorch  # or use pip to install
 ```